Effects of symptoms on daily life

 In this time, I’ve had a lot of relapses.
 I lost control over some of my facial movements, I’ve had optical neuritis, and my walking abilities have been impacted.
 Not to mention the fatigue, pain, and some cognitive and mental health problems that I have had to deal with.

-Over the years my life has changed because my body has changed.
-Going through all of these experiences has encouraged me to live more consciously, and to strive for health despite my MS. I have structured my daily work to suit my needs and my life with MS. I have learned to say “No,” and to ask for support when I need it.
+Over the years, my life has changed because my body has changed.
+Going through all of these experiences has encouraged me to live more consciously and to strive for health despite my MS. I have structured my daily work to suit my needs and my life with MS. I have learned to say “No” and to ask for support when I need it.
 But above all, I now listen to my body and mind.
-And have chosen to reach out to a psychologist, to help me find my way when things get rough.
+I have chosen to reach out to a psychologist to help me find my way when things get rough.

 Today, I feel good.
 My life is joyful.
 I have loosened up and tried to get rid of the rigid systems that hold me back.
-I still experience fatigue or insomnia and stiffness.
-But I can walk again, I can go hiking, doing bike rides with my e-Bike.
+I still experience fatigue, insomnia, and stiffness.
+But I can walk again, go hiking, and ride my e-bike.
 Being active is key for my physical and mental wellness.
 It also helps to reduce fatigue and allows me to sleep better.

-I have always tried to develop my own personal strategies to allow me to relax.
-And I’ve also begun to use digital health solutions to track my symptoms.
-Theses app have allowed me to learn more about my MS and keep track of everything much easier.
+I’ve tried to develop my own personal strategies for relaxing.
+I’ve also begun to use digital health solutions to track my symptoms.
+These apps have allowed me to learn more about my MS and keep track of everything more easily.

 Jacobo

 When I was diagnosed with MS, I burst out crying.
-Even though, at that time, I didn’t really know how much weight those two letters carried.
+Even though, at that time, I didn’t really know how much weight those 2 letters carried.

-The thing with MS is that everyone’s journey is unique, complicated.
+The thing with MS is that everyone’s journey is unique.
 Not only that, but every person’s MS will also evolve at different stages as the disease progresses and as time goes on.

-What’s been really helpful for me has been staying in touch with those people I could learn some useful tips from.
-People in the MS community in my city that share my disease, even if they don’t share my exact symptoms.
+What’s been really helpful has been staying in touch with people I can learn useful tips from.
+That includes people in my local MS community who share my disease, even if they don’t share my exact symptoms.

 Over time, you learn the best thing you can do for your MS symptoms is sharing them with your care team.
 And letting them know about any relapse or specific questions or fears about progression.

-It’s important to try to find reliable MS sources which you can rely on, taking into account that this disease is not the same for you in two different moments of your life, let alone two different people.
+It’s important to try to find reliable MS sources, taking into account that this disease is not the same for you in 2 different moments of your life, let alone for 2 different people.

-These days everyone can tell their story, which is great.
-But it is the job of every single person to make sure you can trust the information you’re taking in, especially living with a disease like MS.
+These days, everyone can tell their story, which is great.
+But it is the job of every single person to make sure they can trust the information they’re taking in, especially living with a disease like MS.

-What it is important is not trusting just the first thing that pops out on the internet because it is probably going to be misleading (yes, I am talking about Dr. Google): if you have any questions please go to a proper professional or a trustful source
+What is important is to not just trust the first thing that pops up on the Internet because it is probably misleading (yes, I am talking about Dr. Google).
+If you have any questions, please go to a proper professional or a trusted source.

 Related Items

-Creativity as a means of identity and increasing fulfilment for people living with MS
+Creativity as a means of identity and increasing fulfillment for people living with MS

 Making best use of the MS community